British National Films Company: Pinewood Film Studios

 In 1934, Charles Boot had undertaken to construct a new film studio in the village of Iver Heath in Buckinghamshire.
 His location was set among the pine trees on the estate grounds of a mansion called Heatherden Hall that Boot had recently bought at auction.
 The complex was named Pinewood Film Studios and was completed within a year.
 By 1935, Boot had approached British National about taking over ownership and management of the new studios, and a contract was entered into.
 Corfield eventually resigned from the board of Pinewood Film Studios, and Lady Yule sold her shares to Rank.

-Film distribution

-The problems that British National experienced in distributing Turn of the Tide were eventually solved by Rank.
+Corfield and Yule continued British National without Rank.

+Resumption of production

+British National resumed production with The Street Singer (1937), a musical with Arthur Tracy.
+It was followed by Mr. Reeder in Room 13 (1938), from an Edgar Wallace story; Meet Mr. Penny (1938) from director David MacDonald based on a radio series, intended to be the first in a series (that did not eventuate); Lassie from Lancashire (1938), a musical with Marjorie Brown; Night Journey (1938), a crime drama.